Learn more about our Book with Confidence and Travel Updates.

 Explore Athens on your own, embark the Ocean Explorer

-You have the day at leisure to set out into the Cradle of Civilization to uncover some of its lesser known gems.
+You have the day at leisure in the Cradle of Civilization to uncover some of its lesser known gems.
 If you’re looking for a deal, head over to the Monastiraki flea market, an atmospheric agora of secondhand Athenian treasures.
 While you’re there, seek out a traditional sandal-maker who is sure to have your size.

 Later, continue to Piraeus to embark the Ocean Explorer.
 Get settled in your cabin, then take some time to explore its amenities, including the onboard boutique, spa, pool, and gym.
 Stop by the Concierge desk to perhaps even reserve a spa appointment.
 Later, gather for the first of your daily port talks to hear about tomorrow’s exciting destination.
 You'll enjoy your first meal tonight, just a taste of the curated dining we've prepared.
 Tonight the ship sets sail for Nafplion.